ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 **Restrictions and considerations**

-- When clone is performed on an in-use volume, PowerVC creates the consistent group snapshot and re-creates the cloned volume copy by using the group snapshot.
+- When clone is performed on an in-use volume, the {{site.data.keyword.powerSys_notm}} service creates the consistent group snapshot and re-creates the cloned volume copy by using the group snapshot.
 - When `target-storage-template` is assigned, the clone volume is retyped to the `target-storage-template`.
 Retype is performed only if the template is retype capable.
 - When multiple source volumes are passed during `clone-volume` along with `target-volume-type-id`, all the volumes use the same `target-volume-type-id`.
 - When you use `target-volume-type-id`, it must use the same storage backend host controller as the source volume.